Local maker in meadow holding their product, bloom plant tonic.

 How do we define local?

-Through our Mojo and Amplify programs and through meaningful partnerships, we support local makers by providing guidance, development support, targeted funding, distribution solutions and amplification.
-It’s all part of our Working with Purpose commitment.
+Sometimes this means providing guidance, development support, targeted funding, distribution solutions and marketing.
+It’s all part of our commitment to Working with Purpose.

 How you can shop local every day